Hiking the Grinnell Glacier Trail in Glacier National Park

 Elevation Gain: ~1,600 ft. / 488 m

-The Grinnell Glacier Trail is one of the best hikes in Glacier National Park, and in my opinion, it’s one of the best hikes in the country!
+The Grinnell Glacier Trail is, without a doubt, one of the best hikes in Glacier National Park, and in my opinion, it’s one of the best hikes in the country!

-From the beautiful turquoise views of Grinnell Lake and Grinnell Falls, to the opportunity to swim with icebergs up at the glacier, to seeing individuals climb high above the glacier from the Highline Trail on the far side of the mountain, there are few trails with so much diversity in just one day hike.
+I believe this because, from the beautiful turquoise-blue waters of Grinnell Lake and Grinnell Falls to the opportunity to swim with icebergs at the glacier to seeing individuals walk the cliffs high above the glacier from the Highline Trail on the far side of the mountain, there are few adventures with so much diversity in just one day hike!

 Bighorn Sheep